vladpaln/Crypto/README.md

 https://en.wikipedia.org/wiki/SIGABA

 ## TODO (??
 Maybe)
-Rotor/Pb size (mem space) can be significantly reduced (< 5% of current, O(log n) vs O(n^2)) by only storing values used during encryption/decryption, unfortunately this will be difficult to follow by a layman, this will be implemented (???
+Rotor/Pb size (mem space) can be significantly reduced (< 5% of current, O(n) vs O(n^2)) by only storing values used during encryption/decryption, unfortunately this will be difficult to follow by a layman, this will be implemented (???
 Maybe) in a latter version with an extensive comment section explaining how the software works.
 Current design closely follows physical crypto machines in both form and function.
 Current memory usage is incredibly inefficient!!!!